Amzani/apidesk-sdk-test-def/docs/models/components/createcontactrequestvalue.md

 # CreateContactRequestValue

-The value assigned to the custom field, representing the data or information stored in this field.
-This property is optional and should match the expected data type for the field's intended use.
+The actual data or value associated with the custom field, representing the specific information you wish to store for the contact.
+This field is optional and should be formatted as a string to align with the CRM's data handling requirements.

 ## Supported Types